Dobby85/hearthjs/docs/server/README.md

 ### Configuration

-You must have in your `server` directory a folder named `config`. `config` folder must have `dev.json`, `test.json` and `prod.json` files.

-Here is the list of key which must be present in your configuration files:
+Your application can save configuration from multiple way.
+In every case, here is the list of key which must be present in your configuration files:

 - `APP_SERVER_PORT`
 - `APP_SERVER_LANG`
 - `APP_DATABASE_USERNAME`